 Bay Path University (Hybrid)

 The curriculum prepares students to engage with emerging research and current healthcare challenges.
-It features four clinical rotations totaling 800 hours at numerous clinical genetics centers in Massachusetts, Connecticut, and New York.
+It features four clinical rotations totaling 800 hours at numerous clinical genetics centers in Massachusetts.
 The program is designed for students with strong scientific backgrounds and requires high-level interpersonal skills.

 The curriculum includes courses such as medical genetics; pathophysiology; introduction to genetic counseling; reproductive genetics; clinical applications in genetic counseling; cancer genetic counseling; examining cultural and social issues in genetic counseling; and applied research methods in genetic counseling.